 - It’s how they participate in the ongoing work of God’s creation through the pleasure and delight of procreation (Genesis 1:28).

-- It’s intended to serve as a symbol of the union between Christ and His Church (Ephesians 5:31-32).
+- It serves as a symbol of the union between Christ and His Church (Ephesians 5:31-32).

 Love, liberty, and selflessness in marriage